Need Sales Funnel Help? Click Here! >>

 9. Landing pages

 Promoting a digital product without having a landing page is hard to do.
-When you are preparing for a launch, you don’t need a full-featured website.
+When preparing for a launch, you don’t need a full-featured website.
 However, a landing page is crucial to successful product promotion.

 Here's a book that will help you understand how to convert your prospects into sales following a proven, automated sales funnel formula geared for conversion.